Introduction

 ./main_script.mel

-Recommended shebang being #!/usr/bin/env melodium
+Recommended shebang being #!/usr/bin/env melodium.

 Script file must contains basic identity informations to be used as entrypoint: